-The Challenges Facing Medical Apps are many
+The 7 Challenges Facing Medical Apps (and How We’re Beating Them)

 Medical apps have been a significant focal point in the tech world, both because of their enormous impact on health and well-being and because of their potential for profitability.
 Both physicians and patients now rely on medical apps, sometimes on a daily basis, but as researchers and developers push the limits of what we can accomplish, they’re starting to run into some key challenges that stifle our progression.